oVirt/ovirt-site/source/feature/lun-resize.html.md

 The user will able to perform LUN resize using the REST API of update Storage Domain.
 [TBD]

-### Dependencies / Related Features and Projects

-What other packages depend on this package?
-Are there changes outside the developers' control on which completion of this feature depends?
-In other words, completion of another feature owned by someone else and might cause you to not be able to finish on time or that you would need to coordinate?
-Other Features that might get affected by this feature?

-Add a link to the feature description for relevant features.
-Does this feature effect other oVirt projects?
-Other projects?

-### Documentation / External references

-Is there upstream documentation on this feature, or notes you have written yourself?
-Link to that material here so other interested developers can get involved.
-Links to RFEs.

-### Comments and Discussion

-Add a link to the "discussion" tab associated with your page.
-This provides the ability to have ongoing comments or conversation without bogging down the main feature page

 ### Open Issues

 How to handle host that was down when this operation has been performed?
 Should we refresh luns when the host is coming out of maintenance ?